 In addition to the previous six responses for hitting the wall in your meditation routine, you can also try different forms of meditation.
-There are guided practices, mindfulness, transcendental, and many others to try.
+There are guided practices, mindfulness, transcendental, and many others to consider.
 Feel free to explore the one that works best for you.
 It’s possible that all of them work well for different phases of your life.

 Don’t Give Up

 Now you should have plenty of knowledge to get over that wall.
 Don’t give up.
-Try each one until something works for you.
+Test each one until something works for you.
 Remain confident that you will get past this.
 Sometimes, all it takes is time.
 The important thing is to continue practicing, even if you stare down that wall every time.

-Keep up your routine and you will get over that wall.
+Keep up your routine, and you will get over that wall.
 Remember, we’ve all been there.
 In my case, I was there about ten years ago, and that wall is way behind me now.